nozumaz/p1-proj/README.md

 ## Installation
 To install, fork this repository to a local directory and open index.html with a web browser.

+The webpage can also be accessed at: https://nozumaz.github.io/p1-proj/

 ## Usage
 Click the 'Randomize' button to generate 6 random pokemon.
 Using the Right Arrow key will also generate 6 random pokemon.